8-BitAnt/GMG_Archive/README.md

 There is no specific category these games fit in and are just random games I've come across and put into this archive.

-I am excluding most of the games from the YoYo Games Archive since it's pretty complete but I might put the games from there into here soon.
+I am excluding most of the games from the YoYo Games Archive since it's pretty complete but I might put the games from there into here eventually.

 Hope you enjoy! :D